wowczarek/rbt/README.md

 - in-order traversal with callback and optional height and black height tracking for each node inspected (which allows for fast verification),
 - in-order ranged traversal, same as above,
 - breadth-first traversal with the same (simple dynamic FIFO queue implemented for this, `fq.h`/`fq.c` - two versions, pointer queue and data queue),
-- displaying an ASCII dump of the tree.
+- producing an ASCII dump of the tree (separate object to core rbt code)

 ## Example